dosasm/masm-tasm/README.md

 - (**Language Support**) Offer *grammar*,basic *outline* view,*hover*,*code formate* support for DOS assembly language
 - **Run and debug** assembly with right click on the VSCode editor panel.
 You can choose using MASM or TASM in the preference-settings.
 - **Diagnose**: process the output of ASM tools and display them in VSCode
+- (suitable for all OS) use JS-Dos to run your asm program in VSCode webview
-- **For windows**, all needed tools have been packaged in the extension.Just install and enjoy!
+- **For windows**, also support use DOSBox and [MSDOS player](http://takeda-toshiya.my.coocan.jp/msdos).
+All needed tools have been packaged in the extension.
+Just install and enjoy!
-- [For other systems](#for-other-system): you need to install DOSBox first
+- [For other systems](#for-other-system): also support DOSBox.
+You need to install [DOSBox](https://www.dosbox.com) first
-- Note: this extension is built for assembly in DOS, so may not works well with assembly for win32 or assembly with not just one file
+- Note: this extension is built for assembly in DOS, so it not works well with assembly for win32

 ## Demo